andrewlee8247/ccdr/README.md

 [![Demo Video ETL](https://i.ibb.co/XX0DxYD/Demo4.png)](https://www.youtube.com/watch?v=fP56XtkbpIU&feature=youtu.be)

-While the pipeline is fully functional and works as intended, it is recommended that the process should be changed as the workflow will not be able to handle big data workloads.
+While the pipeline was fully functional and worked as intended, it is recommended that the process should be changed as the workflow will not be able to handle big data workloads.
 Cloud Functions timeout at 9 minutes.
 Therefore, for large webscraping and batch processing jobs, it is advisable that VM instances and/or services such as Google Data Flow is used.